Famous Movie Scene Locations As Seen Through Google Street View

-You don’t need to take a cross-country road trip to check out where some of the most well-known movies of all time were filmed.
+You don’t need to take a movie tour to check out where some of the most well-known movies of all time were filmed.

-As long as you have the address or the name of any given venue, you can explore plenty of classic film locations through Google Street View.
+As long as you can track down the address or the name of a given venue, you can explore plenty of classic film locations through Google Street View.

-Dozens of landmarks and settings throughout New York City alone have provided the setting for some of the most memorable movie scenes to date.
+Dozens of landmarks and restaurants throughout New York City alone have provided the setting for some of the most memorable movie scenes to date.

+Here’s a look at famous movie locations as seen through Google Street View.

 The 1994 film 'Forrest Gump' holds some of the most memorable and quotable scenes of any movie ever created.
 During the movie, Forrest sits on a park bench as he waits for his bus to arrive while recounting all of the astounding details of his life to a stranger.
 One of the most famous lines from that movie takes place on that park bench: